agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: The more you use a good or service, the less satisfied you will be with each successive use or consumption
+**Claim**: The more you use a good or service, the less satisfied you will be with each successive use or consumption.

 **re-write Claim**: You will be less satisfied with every successive consumption of a good.